dawidpereira/quetty/README.md

 # Quetty

+⚠️ **DEVELOPMENT STATUS**: This application is currently under active development and is **NOT ready for production use**.
+Features may be incomplete, unstable, or subject to breaking changes.
+Use at your own risk and thoroughly test in development environments only.

 ## Overview
 Quetty is a terminal-based queue manager designed to help you manage and interact with message queues efficiently.
 It provides a user-friendly interface for viewing, previewing, and managing messages in your queues.